Skip to main content

 Curriculum

-The MAS-IA program offers a comprehensive and highly-personalized curriculum.
-You’ll begin with two required core courses that give you a foundational understanding of global economies (Global Economics and Markets), as well as the systems and developments influencing policy creation (Politics of International and National Policy Making).
+The program offers a comprehensive and highly personalized curriculum.
+You’ll begin with two required core courses that give you a foundational understanding of global economies, as well as the systems and developments influencing policy creation.
+The core rounds out with a capstone workshop on policy issues.
+From there, you’ll choose a career track and regional interest.

 Career Impact